Improve customer conversations with call monitoring & call listening

-This allows a QA manager or Team Leader to listen to a call real-time or as they happen.
-Monitoring a live call can help closely monitor and guide agents as they attempt to resolve customer issues.
+Monitoring live calls allows a QA manager or Team Leader to listen to a call in real-time or as they happen.
+It can help closely monitor and guide agents as they attempt to resolve customer issues.

 Live call monitoring can be done in three ways:

 - Barge-in: Though it sounds a bit rude, “barge-in” is really a helpful feature that allows a third party – usually a supervisor or team leader – to silently barge into or join a call between an agent and customer, while it is on.
 Neither the agent nor the customer can tell that someone else is privy to their conversation.

 Use this method when: As a less intimidating way of monitoring calls because the agent is not conscious of the superior’s presence all the time.